business4s/decisions4s/website/docs/features/rules.md

 sidebar_position: 3
 ---

-# Expressions
+# Wiriting Rules

-`Decisions4s` uses custom expressions for defining the matching logic for a given rule.
+`Decisions4s` uses custom expressions for defining the rules.
+Each rule has two parts: matching on the input and producing the output, both of which are defined using expressions.

 Expression is just an object that can produce given `Out` based on `In` and statically render its string representation.

 ```scala
 trait Expr[-In, +Out] {